-Speaking in a Thursday interview with Bloomberg, Putin stressed that "we don’t trade in territories," but added that Moscow "would very much like to find a solution to this problem with our Japanese friends" and that "some sort of compromise" can be achieved if Russia "can reach a similarly high level of trust" with Japan as it currently has with China.
+In a recent interview with Bloomberg, Russian President Vladimir Putin stressed that "we don’t trade territories," but he added that Moscow "would very much like to find a solution to this problem" with Tokyo.

-"We’re not talking about some exchange or some sale, we are talking about finding a solution where neither of the parties would feel defeated or a loser," Putin told Bloomberg ahead of his meeting with Abe that will take place at the Eastern Economic Forum (EEF) near Russia’s Far East city of Vladivostok.
+"We’re not talking about some exchange or some sale, we are talking about finding a solution where neither of the parties would feel defeated or a loser," Putin told Bloomberg.